-The long-term asset allocation on average will approximate 60% in equities and 40% in fixed income securities.
-The objective on a longterm basis is to achieve an excess return over the actuarial assumptions for the expected long-term rates of return on plan assets.
-The investment strategy employed is a long-term risk-control approach using diversified investment options with no exposure to volatile investment options, such as financial futures, derivatives, etc. The plans use a diversified allocation of equity and fixed income securities that are customized to each plan's cash flow benefit needs.
+Prior to 2023, the objective on a long-term basis was to achieve an excess return over the actuarial assumptions for the expected long-term rates of return on plan assets.
+The investment strategy employed was a long-term risk-control approach using diversified investment options of 60% in equities and 40% in fixed income with no exposure to volatile investment options, such as financial futures, derivatives, etc. The plans used a diversified allocation of equity and fixed income securities that are customized to each plan's cash flow benefit needs.

 Assets are categorized into fair value, based upon the assumptions (inputs) used to value the assets in accordance with the fair value hierarchy established in FASB ASC 820, "Fair Value Measurements and Disclosures."
-The following table summarizes the fair value of the Company's plans' assets as of December 31, 2021, 2020, and 2019 (in thousands):
+The following table summarizes the fair value of the Company's plans' assets as of December 31, 2022, 2021, and 2020 (in thousands):